-Allow the heating elements, oven compartment and the accessories to
+Allow the heating elements, oven compartment and the accessories to cool before removing the shelf runners.

 ■ Pull the shelf runners out of the holder (1) at the front of the oven and then pull them out of the oven (2).